Gender-Affirming Care: The Impact of Parental Rejection on Transgender Youth When Support Falls Short

 Misconceptions About Gender Identity and Affirming Care

 This highly publicized rift has brought renewed attention to the already contentious issue of gender-affirming care and support for transgender youth.
 There are several common misconceptions about transgender identity and gender-affirming care.
-According to Han Wetmore, LISW, a LifeStance therapist practicing in Ohio who specializes in LGBTQ+ and gender-affirming care, “The most frequent one I come across is the insistence that ‘the science’ does not support affirmation of self-identified gender.
+According to Khannah Wetmore, a LifeStance therapist practicing in Ohio who specializes in LGBTQIA+ and gender-affirming care, “The most frequent one I come across is the insistence that ‘the science’ does not support affirmation of self-identified gender.
 In fact, most studies on gender dysphoria support affirmation of identity as the best intervention for improving mental health outcomes.”
 Wetmore emphasizes the importance of validating clients’ lived experiences of their gender identity and helping them explore ways to feel more comfortable in their own bodies.

 In fact, most studies on gender dysphoria support affirmation of identity as the best intervention for improving mental health outcomes.

-Han Wetmore, LISW
+Khannah Wetmore, LISW

 Another prevalent myth is that gender-affirming medical care involves a comprehensive array of interventions such as hormone replacement, top/bottom surgeries, and hair transplants.
 Wetmore clarifies, “For many transgender or gender nonconforming individuals, gender-affirming care can include all, some, or none of these interventions.
 It’s entirely up to the individual what interventions will help them feel more affirmed.”